drizzt165/Ocean-Bot/README.md

 ### Discord Bot Token

-Change .env file using ".env_sample" as a reference to input bot TOKEN.
+Change the name of ".env_sample" to ".env" and fill in your data for each field.

+MUST have a bot TOKEN and PREFIX for bot to operate.